giapoldo/tagmaker-cli/README.md

 ### Make sure everything is installed

-1. Navigate to the folder where the repo was clones
+1. Navigate to the folder where the repo was cloned
 2. Run `go mod tidy`

 ### Start the program

-2. Exectute `go run .`
+2. Execute `go run .`

 ### Use the program

-Follow the on screen instructions
+Follow the on-screen instructions

 ## Contributing